kingsley108/Swift-Notes/Basic Swift/Syntax/README.md

 ## Documentation Keywords

-Swift lets you add keyowrds that get displayed in the quick help pane which can be brought up by pressing **Alt+Cmd+2** while coding, these code comments helps document the return type of the function you wrote any parameters and also general docuumentation.
+Swift lets you add keywords that get displayed in the quick help pane which can be brought up by pressing **Alt+Cmd+2** while coding, these code comments helps document the return type of the function you wrote with parameters and also general docuumentation.
 Markdown comments start with /\*\* and end with \*/:

 ```swift